secret-passwordmanager/Microservices/Microservices/README.md

 However, if another service, such as the user_api is not restarted, it is still using the old key to verify, which wouldn't work

+# Using the Secret API
+[Here](https://documenter.getpostman.com/view/9830396/T1LV949V?version=latest#d4af5a9d-8704-48df-9053-ef13717cfc07) you can find the tests we run to validate that everything is working properly.
+You can use this documentation to walk through certain scenarios that you may need to do.
+(Such as logging in, logging out, creating a credential, updating it, etc).

 # Installation Instructions
 ## Prereqs
 Make sure you have **docker** and **docker-compose** installed